aftershavetf2/TF2Monitor/README.md

 [![Discord](https://gist.github.com/cxmeel/0dbc95191f239b631c3874f4ccf114e2/raw/discord.svg)](https://discord.gg/z9Cn7m3gdN)

-**NOTE!
-This project is a work in progress and something I do on a hobby basis when I have spare time and energy.**

-**NOTE!
-Not ready to receive code contributions yet.**

-An application companion to be run along with you playing Team Fortress 2.
+An application companion to be run along when you are playing Team Fortress 2.

 With this app you can: